earthbound19/_ebScreenplays/README.md

-# A collection of Public Domain screenplays
+# A collection of original screenplays

-This is a collection of screenplays.
-Screenplays may be variously licensed, e.g. from the range of copyrighted ("All rights reserved), to open licenses (e.g. Creative Commons) or no license (Public Domain).
+This is a collection of original screenplays with their various licenses.
+My ideal is that any work submitted to this repository be dedicated to the Public Domain, but you may use any license you like, including traditional copyright with all rights reserved.

+I prefer Public Domain so that anyone can use these for any (ethical) purpose.

 Contributions to this collection are welcome.

-Where some works in this collection are Public Domain, this is not intended as a general library of screenplays which happen to be in the Public Domain through copyright expiry or neglect.
-It is intended as a library of screenplays which are new at the time they are submitted to the library, and which are original.
-Adaptations of works in the Public Domain (which were not originally screenplays) are also welcome.
+I will probably not collect screenplays which happen to be in the Public Domain; only new original works which the authors licence or dedicate for whatever purpose.
+However, adaptations of works in the Public Domain (which were not originally screenplays) are also welcome.

-# Licenses
+# License

-All screenplays express their license in the screenplay file itself.
+Whatever is declared in each `.fountain` file in this repository is the licence.

 # Contributions

-I hope to add specific commands/steps to these instructions for people new to git, but in brief:
+To contribute a new work, do this (you must have git installed) :

+- From you GitHub account, fork this repository.
+- Clone your fork to your local computer, e.g. `git clone https://github.com/YOUR_USERNAME/_ebScreenplays.git`
+- `cd` into or open a terminal into the newly cloned repo, e.g.: `cd _ebScreenplays`, then run these commands (adapting to your needs):
-- Clone this repo and checkout the `drafts-submissions` branch.
+- `git checkout drafts-submissions`
+- `git checkout -b branch-named-after-your-new-screenplay` (it doesn't matter if you later change your screenplay name.
+This branch can actually be named anything, like `i-dont-know-what-to-call-this-79FJ`)
 - Create a new, original screenplay in it, in [fountain format](https://fountain.io/).
-Copy and use [screenplay_template.fountain](screenplay_template.fountain) as a template, rewriting and renaming it after the working title of your screenplay.
-- Expressly dedicate the work you submit to the Public Domain in the copyright section of the fountain text source itself.
-If you do not do this your pull request will be rejected.
-Only dedicate it to the Public Domain if you actually had legal copyright control of the work before dedicating it to the Public Domain (for example, if it is an original work which you wrote yourself).
-- Only create new files and avoid name conflicts.
-For works with the same title, avoid conflicts by adding random characters like `eDbJcR` or `uTY4T6` to the end of the file name (before the `.fountain` extension).
-- Create a new branch named after your screenplay (also avoid branch name conflicts), and add, commit and push your screenplay to your branch.
-- Open a pull request.
+You may copy the [screenplay_template.fountain](screenplay_template.fountain) template into the `drafts_submissions` folder and rename it to whatever your working title is.
+- Expressly declare either your copyright or Public Domain dedication in the copyright section of the fountain file of your original work.
+- To avoid file name conflicts where files would otherwise be named the same, it is good practice to append some random characters to your fountain file name, like `PJdbR`, `X8Ht7`, `8YC8U`, or `4sBCV`.
+- As you write, periodically save, add and commit your work to your branch.
+Please look up and learn the git `add` and `commit` commands to do this, if you need to.
+- _Finish writing your work_.
+Don't weasel out of it!
+Finish it! _Do it!_
+- When your work is done, pat yourself on the back.
+Then git `push` it to your fork on GitHub, and open a pull request from your branch at your fork to the `drafts-submissions` branch of my "upstream" repository.
+Do a web search about how to do this, if you need to.

 ## Branching model

-The main trunk is `master`.
-Branching from `master` is `published`.
-Branching from `published` is `drafts-submissions`.
-Branching from `drafts-submissions` is as many small branches for as many screenplays as I want to work on and which people want to submit.

-`master` should only be merged into from `published`, and `published` should only be merged into from `drafts-submissions`, and `drafts-submissions` should only be merged into from branches off of it. `drafts-submissions` is merged into when a work is accepted in roughly final form for future publication.
-After merge into `drafts-submissions` any necessary final edits are done to the file and committed to the branch.
-After all final edits are committed to the branch, the file is renamed if necessary for clarifying, and that rename is committed.
-After a grouping of screenplays satisfactory for a release are merged into `drafts-submissions`, that branch is merged into `published`, and a release is cut from that.
-The `published` branch is then merged into `master` for final archiving.
+This is the development trunk and branch hierarchy:

+- `master`
+- `published` ->
+- `drafts-submissions` ->
+- As many branches as there are working drafts and work that people want to submit via pull request

+All new screenplays and works should be created on new branches off `drafts-submissions`.

+New works are received for processing and editing (and worked on to that end) via pull request from those new branches into `drafts-submissions`.

+When works are considered complete and all proofreading final, `drafts-submissions` is periodically merged into `published` (which would be a good time to make releases or pdf publications/updates).
+Finalization should also include appropriate renaming/moving of files.

+`published` is periodically merged into `master` for finalization/archiving.

 ## Conversion of fountain to pdf

+This is for me, the repository manager, to periodically do upon publication, but others might be curious about how to create industry standard layout screenplays from their `.fountain` screenplays this way:

 See [fountain2pdf.sh](https://github.com/earthbound19/_ebDev/blob/master/scripts/fountain2pdf.sh).